mouseless/baked/docs/layers/domain.md

 # Domain

 Baked introduces a model generation mechanism to reflect the business domain of a project.
-The generated model instance can be used in directly in layers or in features while configuring configuration targets.
+The generated model instance can be used directly in layers or in features while configuring configuration targets.

 ```csharp